pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the *Ignore whitespaces* switch to ignores the whitespaces while comparing the string objects.
 Whitespace includes space, tabs, and CRLF.

-Use the *Open in new browser tab* switch to indicate if you would like Schema Diff to open in a new tab.

 The Storage Node
 ****************